run-ai/docs/docs/Researcher/Scheduling/Job-Statuses.md

 ## Introduction

-The [runai submit](../cli-reference/runai-submit.md) function and its sibling the [runai submit-mpi](../cli-reference/runai-submit-mpi.md) function submit Run:AI jobs for execution.
+The [runai submit](../cli-reference/runai-submit.md) function and its sibling the [runai submit-mpi](../cli-reference/runai-submit-mpi.md) function submit Run:AI Jobs for execution.

-A job has a __status__.
-Once a job is submitted it goes through a number of statuses before ending in an __End State__.
+A Job has a __status__.
+Once a Job is submitted it goes through a number of statuses before ending in an __End State__.
 Most of these statuses originate in the underlying _Kubernetes_ infrastructure, but some are Run:AI-specific.

 The purpose of this document is to explain these statuses as well as the lifecycle of a Job.

 ## Successful Flow

-A regular, _training_ job which has no errors and executes without preemption would go through the following statuses:
+A regular, _training_ Job which has no errors and executes without preemption would go through the following statuses:

 ![Job-Statuses-Success](img/Job-Statuses-Success.png)

-* _Pending_ - the job is waiting to be scheduled.
+* _Pending_ - the Job is waiting to be scheduled.
-* _ContainerCreating_ - the job has been scheduled, the Job docker image is now downloading.
+* _ContainerCreating_ - the Job has been scheduled, the Job docker image is now downloading.
-* _Running_ - the job is now executing.
+* _Running_ - the Job is now executing.
-* _Succeeded_ - the job has finished with exit code 0 (success).
+* _Succeeded_ - the Job has finished with exit code 0 (success).

-The job can be preempted, in which case it can go through other statuses:
+The Job can be preempted, in which case it can go through other statuses:

-* _Terminating_ - the job is now being preempted.
+* _Terminating_ - the Job is now being preempted.
-* _Pending_ - the job is waiting in queue again to receive resources.
+* _Pending_ - the Job is waiting in queue again to receive resources.

-An _interactive_ job, by definition, needs to be closed by the Researcher and will thus never reach the _Succeeded_ status.
+An _interactive_ Job, by definition, needs to be closed by the Researcher and will thus never reach the _Succeeded_ status.
 Rather, it would be moved by the Researcher to status _Deleted_.

 For a further explanation of the additional statuses, see the table below.

 ## Error flow

-A regular, _training_ job may encounter an error inside the running process (exit code is non-zero).
+A regular, _training_ Job may encounter an error inside the running process (exit code is non-zero).
 In which case the following will happen:

 ![Job-Statuses Training Error](img/Job-Statuses-Training-Error.png)

-The job enters an _Error_ status and then immediately tries to reschedule itself for another attempted run.
+The Job enters an _Error_ status and then immediately tries to reschedule itself for another attempted run.
 The reschedule can happen on another node in the system.
-After a specified number or retires the job will enter a final status of _Fail_
+After a specified number or retires the Job will enter a final status of _Fail_

-An _interactive_ job, enters an _Error_ status and then moves  immediately to _CrashLoopBackOff_ trying to reschedule itself.
+An _interactive_ Job, enters an _Error_ status and then moves  immediately to _CrashLoopBackOff_ trying to reschedule itself.
 The reschedule attempt has no 'back-off' limit and will continue to retry indefinitely

 ![Job-Statuses Interactive Error](img/Job-Statuses-Interactive-Error.png)

 Jobs may be submitted with an image which cannot be downloaded.
-There are special statuses for such jobs.
+There are special statuses for such Jobs.
 See table below

 ## Status Table